mottox2/astro-loader-esa/README.md

 Next, You can find this by looking at the URL of your esa.io team.
 For example, if your team URL is `https://your-team.esa.io`, then your team name is `your-team`.

-Finally, you need to add the following to your `astro.config.mjs` file:
+Finally, you need to add the following to your `src/content.config.ts` file:

 ```javascript
 import { defineCollection } from "astro:content";